ENvironmentSet/ts-transfromer-typerep/README.md

 ### Type `TypeKind`

 `TypeKind` is type of value for discriminating type representations.
-Difference type representations are distinguished by it's `kind` field, whose value is `TypeKind`.
+Different type representations are distinguished by it's `kind` field, whose value is `TypeKind`.
 For more information about type representations, please check type definition of `TypeKind`.

 ```typescript